-- you are an individual who is an Australian resident at any time during the income year, and - you are a special professional, and - you satisfy the first year requirements (see below) in either the current income year or an earlier income year.
+- you are an individual who is an Australian resident at any time during the income year - you are a special professional, and - you satisfy the first year requirements (see below) in either the current income year or an earlier income year.

-The first year that special professional income averaging applies is the first income year that the taxable professional income (TPI) you earned as a resident special professional individual is more than \$2.500.
+The first year that special professional income averaging applies is the first income year for which the taxable professional income (TPI) you earned as a resident special professional individual is more than \$2,500.
+This is known as year 1.